Home energy monitor: Description

 A home energy monitor provides information about electrical energy usage to electricity consumers (e.g., homeowners)..
 In addition to the amount of electrical usage, devices may display other information, including the cost of energy used and estimates of greenhouse gas emissions.
 The purpose of such devices is to assist in the management of power consumption.

 Home energy monitors consist of a measuring component and a display component.
 Electricity use is measured with an inductive clamp placed around the electric main, through an optical port on the electric meter, by sensing the meter's actions, communicating with a smart meter, or via a direct connection to the electrical system.
 Some plug-in units can store their readings when not connected.

 The display portion may be remote from the measurement component, communicating with the sensor via cable, network, power line communications, or radio.
 Online displays are also available, which allow the user to use an internet connected display to show near real-time consumption.

 Initiatives

 Australia

-In January 2009 the government of the state of Queensland, Australia began offering wireless energy monitors as part of its ClimateSmart Home Service program. y August 2009, nearly 100,000 homes had signed up for the service, and by August 2010, the number had increased to 200,000 homes.
+In January 2009 the government of the state of Queensland, Australia began offering wireless energy monitors as part of its ClimateSmart Home Service program.
+In August 2009, nearly 100,000 homes had signed up for the service, and by August 2010, the number had increased to 200,000 homes.

 In mid-2013 the government of the state of Victoria, Australia enabled Zigbee-based In-Home Displays to be connected to Victorian Smart Meter.
 From September 2019, the Victorian households are eligible to avail rebates for home energy monitor installation under the Victorian Energy Upgrades Program.